bcw222/chromium-website/site/chromium-os/steam-on-chromeos/index.md

 ## What do we mean by alpha?

-Alpha means anything can break.
+Alpha means **anything can break**.
 Due to the inherent instability of the Dev channel and the in-progress nature of this feature, we don’t recommend trying this on a Chromebook that you rely on for work, school, or other daily activities.
 You will encounter crashes, performance regressions, and